Lunar precession

+Moon, Earth and Sun with the Moon's and Earth's orbital planes, as well as the Moon's orbital period, apsidal and nodal precessions indicated with an arrow and given in days and years.

-Lunar standstill: every 18.6 years, the declination range of the Moon reaches a maximum or minimum.
+Lunar standstill: every 18.6 years, the declination range of the Moon reaches a maximum or minimum, due to nodal precession.

 Lunar precession is a term used for three different precession motions related to the Moon.
 First, it can refer to change in orientation of the lunar rotational axis with respect to a reference plane, following the normal rules of precession followed by spinning objects.

 In addition, the orbit of the Moon undergoes two further types of precessional motion: apsidal and nodal.

 Axial precession

 The rotational axis of the Moon also undergoes precession.
 Since the Moon's axial tilt is only 1.5° with respect to the ecliptic (the plane of Earth's orbit around the Sun), this effect is small.
 Once every 18.6 years, the lunar north pole describes a small circle around a point in the constellation Draco, while correspondingly, the lunar south pole describes a small circle around a point in the constellation Dorado.
 Similar to Earth, the Moon's axial precession is westwards - whereas Apsidal precession is in the same direction as the rotation (meaning apsidal precession is eastward).